MichaelWitt/homework2responsiveportfolio/README.md

 UNC Coding Bootcamp and Trilogy Education Services.
 For the assignment, pictures, and images that inspired me to create.

 Unsplash - The internet’s source of freely-usable images.
 Daniel Leone - For the awesome background photo! - Thanks, @danielleone :)
+Campaign Creators - For the computer picture - Thanks, @campaign_creators :)

 ## License